 For more than 30 years, Medicaid has played a key role in paying for school health services.
 As the primary form of health insurance for 40 percent of children across the country, Medicaid plays a key role in ensuring low-income, school-aged children have health coverage.
 Today, new opportunities exist to enhance the role that Medicaid plays in school, creating a sustainable source of revenue to support school-based health and behavioral health services.
 Specifically, the 2014 reversal of the free care policy presents an important opportunity to increase access to and resources for school health services.

-This introductory webinar will explore the following questions:
+This introductory webinar explores the following questions:

 - What is Medicaid and what does it cover—in and out of school?